qinjie/cloudhsm-to-kms-keys-migration/README.md

 - For failed migrations, the CloudHSM key reference and label are recorded in `result_keys_failed.txt`

 This allows for easy tracking of which keys were successfully migrated and which ones may need attention.

+### Clean up

+After the operation, multiple wrapping key are imported into CloudHSM as public keys.
+In the migration script, they are set with the same prefix `kms_wrapping_key_for_*`.
+You may clean up these wrapping key from CloudHSM after operation.

+## Disclaimer

+This code is developed for personal interest and educational purposes only.
+It is **NOT intended for production use**.

+**Use at your own risk.** The authors and contributors:

+- Make no warranties or guarantees about the functionality, security, or reliability of this code
+- Are not responsible for any data loss, security breaches, or other damages that may result from its use
+- Strongly recommend thorough testing in non-production environments before any production consideration
+- Advise consulting with AWS security and cryptography experts before implementing any key migration strategies

+Key migration involves sensitive cryptographic operations that can permanently affect your security infrastructure.
+Always follow AWS best practices and your organization's security policies.